gojescore/timetable-clowns/PROTOCOL.md

 - Big Eyes
 - Giraffoscope

-  1) Protocol update (PROTOCOL.md)

-Add this under 2.4 Upgrades → Permanent upgrades (or as its own sub-section):
+---

-Big Nose (disposable permanent)
+### 4.1.1 Big Nose (disposable permanent)

+Big Nose is a **special permanent upgrade**.

-Kind: permanent (passive)
+- Kind: `permanent`
+- Stackable: ❌ no

-Limit: max 1 Big Nose at a time (cannot stack)
+- Limit: **max 1 Big Nose at a time**
+- Acquire rule:
+  - only available via `UPGRADE_OFFER`

-Acquire rule: can only be obtained via UPGRADE_OFFER after a correct machine answer
+  - only after a correct machine answer

-Cost: acquireCost is paid on selection
+- Cost: `acquireCost` paid on selection

-Effect: grants +1 life as a single shield charge
+Effect:
+- Grants **one shield charge**

-Trigger: when a lethal hit would kill the player, Big Nose blocks the kill once
+- When a **lethal cake projectile hit** would kill the player:
+  - the hit is blocked
+  - the player survives
+  - knockback may be applied (server rule)

-Consumption: after blocking, Big Nose is removed immediately
+- Big Nose is **consumed immediately** after blocking

+Restrictions:
+- Only triggers on **cake projectile hits**
+- Does NOT trigger on:
+  - mines
+  - melee
+  - environmental effects

+Rebuy:
-Rebuy: player must answer another machine correctly to see offers again and may buy Big Nose again
+- Player must answer another machine correctly

-Also add one line under the 🔒 mods rule:
+- Big Nose may then appear again in future offers

-Big Nose is not a mods thing (not speed/FOV/vision).
-It is a server combat rule.
+⚠️ Big Nose is **NOT** part of `player.mods`
+It is a **server-side combat rule**, not a stat modifier.

 ---------------------------------------------------------------------